havocp/xsbt-wiki/Quick-Configuration-Examples.md

 Listed here are some examples of settings (each setting is independent).
 See [[Basic Configuration]] for details.

+_Please note_ that blank lines are used to separate individual settings.
+Avoid using blank lines within a single multiline expression.

 ```scala
 // set the name of the project
 name := "My Project"